 The great Joe Canning turns 34 this Tuesday.
 2022 also marks five years since his iconic performance in the 2017 All-Ireland hurling semi-final against Tipperary.
 This article was originally written by Mick McCarthy in 2021.

-Just a few days after passing Henry Shefflin's record as the highest ever championship scorer, Joe Canning has sensationally retired from intercounty hurling, after a 14 year senior career in the maroon of Galway.
+Just a few days after passing Henry Shefflin's record as the highest ever championship scorer, Joe Canning sensationally retired from intercounty hurling in 2021, after a 14 year senior career in the maroon of Galway.

 One of the great underage hurlers of all time, so much was expected of the Portumna man once he finally made his bow with Galway in 2008.
 It's fair to say Joe didn't disappoint.
 An All-Star is his first two years as a senior, he would go on to win five overall, as well as three Leinster titles, two National Leagues, and an All-Ireland title, Galways first in 29 years.

 Galway's hurlers leaned on Canning from a very early stage.
 For 14 years, he's had the weight of the county on his shoulders in a way few GAA players have ever experienced.

 While his intercounty career will have ended disappointingly with Galway's poor 2021 season, and a sense that maybe more silverware could have been won in his time, the Joe Canning moments of magic throughout his career will live on his history.

 Today, we remember possibly the greatest day of Joe Canning's career and one moment in particular that will stand the test of time the most, despite the hefty competition.